 1. Relocate them.
 You can easily relocate tomato hornworms to other nightshades and plants that you aren’t planning to eat.
 Datura, devil's claw, and wild ground cherries are good candidates for hornworm relocation, and you could also consider growing a sacrificial tomato plant.

 2. Do Nothing and Observe.
 We’ve noticed that the hornworms come out in abundance in the heat of the summer when our tomato plants have gotten gangly and unmanageable, so another option is to just let the hornworms help you do the pruning you’d be doing anyway, keep observing, then relocate them if they become an issue.
-At this point in the summer tomato plants don’t produce much because it’s just too hot, so we usually prune our plants heavily and try to get them through the summer months to produce again in the fall or we start fresh with a new batch of tomato plants.
+At this point in the summer, tomato plants don’t produce much because it’s just too hot.
+We usually prune our plants heavily and try to get them through the summer months to produce again in the fall or we start fresh with a new batch of tomato plants.
 It could be that the hornworms are showing up just in time to help in this clearing process, so maybe just embrace it.

 Hornworms and Sphinx moths